williamhuang08/cpsc5890/lab3/README.md

 ### Questions

 - When does increasing latent size stop helping?
+Answer: if validation reconstruction loss plateaus/doesn't improve as you continue increasing latent size, it implies its stopped helping.

 - Which model overfits?
+Answer:

 - What is the best latent dimension for reconstruction?
+Answer:

 Now BC predicts **latent actions** instead of raw actions: